 Thank you note:

-Thanks to all our fine sponsors - the Anne Frank Fonds, Girls Not Brides, John Nadolski, Grace Brandt, The Webb Family and LeRoy Lyons, etc. for supporting this initiative to end child marriage through this Special School.
-You are welcome today to be part.
+Thanks to all our fine sponsors - the Anne Frank Fonds, Girls Not Brides, John Nadolski, Grace Brandt, The Webb Family and LeRoy Lyons, Lauren, Kara, etc. for supporting this initiative to end child marriage through this Special School.
+Be part of this moves to make it happen.

 We are all responsible to the communities in which we live and work, and to the world community as well.
 So be Part to day of this vision.